 There were lots of nods from all of the audiences when I talked about data lineage.
 You can’t just understand where the data came from a source perspective (this database table, that mainframe file), think about if it was joined with other data sources, aggregated, transformed or something else along the way.
 You need to have data lineage at the field or column level.

 This is a hard problem.
-We’re doing this now with our data integration tool DMX-h, at the field level, publishing an API to get to the lineage and integrating with tools such as Cloudera Navigator and Apache Atlas.
+We’re doing this now with our data integration tool Connect for Big Data, at the field level, publishing an API to get to the lineage and integrating with tools such as Cloudera Navigator and Apache Atlas.

 Key Data Elements

 Let’s get back to data quality.
 During the presentation, I talked about identifying key data elements, assigning data stewards, and creating data quality policies on these data elements to create data quality dashboards.

 Key data elements are not in the tens of thousands, in fact, in one presentation I saw this month said they originally identified over 21,000 then reduced it by 85%!
 Comparatively, most organizations we work with have 100-200, maybe even less, to start with.